keelfw/axi4lite_reg_generator/README.md

 When using heirarchy, the subordinate heirarchical names are prepended with the parent names.
 By default, they are separated using the `_` character, but this can be changed in the configuration by setting the `instance_separator` value.
 Prepending the parent prevents naming conflicts in the generated RTL.

 # Hash Verification
-Each generated file (VHDL, Verilog, and Markdown documentation) contains a SHA-256 hash to prove the file has not been modified.
+Each generated file (VHDL, Verilog, System Verilog, and Markdown documentation) contains a SHA-256 hash to prove the file has not been modified.
 The hash is put as a comment at the end of each file.

 VHDL Example:
 ```vhdl
 -- SHA-256: 1e0101dac8c2527f28c65a8e942557c74d56b87be035ccb03b7be79305ce5527
 ```

-Verilog Example:
+Verilog / System Verilog Example:
 ```verilog
 // SHA-256: fa8a530141168f8baa23e2830298d9fde1acff16267d16caf3f8906f469a6361
 ```